About

 Kongoji Zen Temple (Rinzai Zen Buddhism) was founded in 1394 by a monk named Kiko Houn.
 Kiko Houn was the 2nd monk of Gokurakuji Temple in Minamiashigara, about 300m south.
 It has been recorded that the temple was first used as a retirement home for Kiko Houn.

-In 1853 a devastating earthquake struck the near city of Odawara and destroyed the entire main hall and the near house of the monk.
+In 1853 a devastating earthquake struck the nearby city of Odawara and destroyed the entire main hall and the house of the monk.
 1854 the house of the monk was rebuilt.
 The main hall was rebuilt later in March 1867.
 The new building was constructed in the image of the beautiful Zokutoan Temple in Kamakura.
-The Temple of Zokutoan was originally the place where the Zen Master of the first monk of Kongoji has his grave.
+The Temple of Zokutoan was originally the place where the Zen Master of the first monk of Kongoji had his grave.

 Picture of children who have been evacuated from the big cities to the countryside during World War II.
 The roofes visible in the background on the left is the Kannon hall and the house of the former monk on the right.